Pia Miranda: Film and television career

 After university, Miranda studied drama at the Atlantic Theater Company in New York for one year before playing Karen Oldman on the Australian soap Neighbours, from 1998 to 1999.
-At this time, she was also starring in the ABC television series 'Bondi Banquet', playing Jo Tognetti.
-This was the starting point for Miranda's future success within the Australian film and television industry, quickly being chosen for the role of Josephine Alibrandi in the hugely successful Australian movie Looking for Alibrandi, directed by Kate Woods in 1999.
+At this time, she was also starring in the ABC television series Bondi Banquet, playing Jo Tognetti.
+This was the starting point for Miranda's future success within the Australian film and television industry, quickly being chosen for the role of Josephine Alibrandi in the hugely successful Australian film Looking for Alibrandi, directed by Kate Woods in 1999.

 The movie was based on the novel written by Melina Marchetta in 1992, where seventeen-year-old Josephine Alibrandi deals with the stresses of Year Twelve, her illegitimacy, the reunion with her father, new-found companionship, the death of her close friend and life as a third-generation migrant in contemporary Australian society.
 Miranda co-starred with fellow prominent Australian actors Kick Gurry, Anthony LaPaglia, Greta Scacchi, Elana Cotta and Matthew Newton.
 The movie received critical acclaim, with Pia Miranda receiving the Australian Film Institute award in 2000 for Best Actress for her performance.
 Her role in Looking for Alibrandi also earned her a nomination in 2001 for an FCCA Award in the Best Actor - Female category which she lost to Julia Blake.

 In 2002, Miranda played a small role in the US movie, Queen of the Damned, although her scene was cut from the film as it appeared on the DVD.
 Also in 2002, Pia Miranda starred in The Doppelgangers.
 The movie was part of a project where eight Australian filmmakers were given a short film script by celebrated writer Brendan Cowell.
 Filmmakers had to name their own film and characters and adhere to a set of rules, such as shooting on digital cameras and making no dialogue changes.
 The project had limited success.

 Following The Doppelgangers, Miranda starred in another Australian film Garage Days, playing Tanya.
 The coming-of-age comedy revolved around a young Sydney band trying to gain a foothold in the competitive pub rock scene.
 The movie was well received within Australia and is available on DVD.
 In 2003, Miranda played the role of Leanne Ferris in Travelling Light, about two sisters growing up in Adelaide in the early 1970s.
 Following this, Miranda also starred in Right Here Right Now in 2004.